-You want — no, NEED — to stay healthy and functioning at a 10.
-Maybe you’re on the healthcare frontlines during a pandemic.
-Or maybe you’re working from home while simultaneously homeschooling three kids.
+You want — no, NEED — to stay healthy and functioning at a level 10 to keep up with the demands of day-to-day life.
+There’s just soooo much to do.
 Bottom line, your universe needs you healthy.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Good news!
 While there’s no magic “healthy pill,” there are tried-and-true ways to take your immunity superpowers up a notch.
 Preventive medicine physician and wellness expert Sandra Darling, DO, shares her top tips for staying healthy.

 “Let’s start with the basics: Wash your hands for 20 seconds, don’t touch your face and take social distancing seriously when around anyone who seems sick,” says Dr. Darling.
 “If you only do these three things, you’ll be well on your way to staying healthy.”

 But there’s more you can do.
 Dr. Darling prescribes four stay-healthy strategies.